albush/cszsa.com/content/training.md

-+++
-title = "Learn to be an Improviser" weight = 50 draft = false
-menuname = "Classes"
-classes = ["improv101"]
+---
+classes:
+- improv101
+draft: false
-intro = "Our next round of Improv 101 classes are forming now for Mondays, starting January 7th.
-Learn more about our 101 class below."
+intro: Our next round of Improv 101 classes are forming now for Mondays, starting January 7th.
+Learn more about our 101 class below.
-+++
+menuname: Classes
+title: Learn to be an Improviser
+weight: 50
+---

 CSz improv and applied improv classes are a fun, supportive way to learn improvisational thinking and gain self-confidence.
 Don’t be fooled into thinking improv is just for performers - many of our students use improv to develop business soft-skills, and communicate better - and they meet other cool people!
 There's almost always a CSz improv class running, so check out our class calendar and sign up today!